Oxford Word of the Year revealed for 2023

 It can also be used as a verb in phrases such as “to rizz up”, which means “to attract, seduce, or chat up (a person)”.

-A shortlist of eight words was narrowed down by the public over a four-day voting period until four words were chosen, rizz, Swiftie, prompt, and situationship.
+A shortlist of eight words was narrowed down by the public over a four-day voting period until four words were chosen, rizz, Swiftie (an enthusiastic fan of the singer Taylor Swift), prompt, and situationship.

 Language experts considered factors including the public commentary around the words to make the final decision.